 There are a number of ways to serve food.
 Platters are great for parties, bowls are great for soups, and mugs are great for people with a Pinterest account.
 But the best way to serve food is inside other food.
 Dish soap is irrelevant when you can simply digest your dish.
 Besides saving you cleaning time, food-based containers are fun.
 Have you ever seen someone holding an ice cream cone while simultaneously weeping?
 Likely not, because they are carrying a cup they will soon eat.

 This brings me to stuffed peppers, which fit into a sub-genre of food served in food: food served in food and then also on a plate.
 They also fit into the sub-genre: food served in a vegetable and thus automatically healthy.
 Peppers vary greatly in their spice level and I was hoping to use poblanos for at least some heat, but there were none left at the market.
-The bell peppers turned out nicely and will be suitable for even your lamest friends.
+The bell peppers turned out nicely and will be suitable for even your lamest friend.
 While I naturally gravitate towards beans, I switched things up by using fake beef, rice, tomatoes, and corn.
-Like all good things, they are topped with cheese.
+Like all good things, my stuffed peppers are topped with cheese.

 - 4 bell peppers (I only made 2)